DavidAslanyan/AWS-Certified-Solutions-Architect-Associate-Sandbox/RDS.md

 | SSH Access | ❌ | ✅ |
 | Database Customization | Limited | Full |
 | Best For | Standard managed databases | Oracle & SQL Server workloads requiring OS/database customization |

+# Amazon Aurora

+Amazon Aurora is a proprietary relational database engine developed by AWS.

+## Overview

+- Aurora is an AWS proprietary technology (not open source).
+- Compatible with:
+  - PostgreSQL
+  - MySQL
+- Existing PostgreSQL and MySQL drivers work with Aurora without modification.
+- Optimized specifically for the AWS Cloud.

+## Performance

+- Up to **5×** faster than MySQL running on Amazon RDS.
+- Up to **3×** faster than PostgreSQL running on Amazon RDS.

+## Storage

+- Storage automatically grows in **10 GB increments**.
+- Supports up to **256 TB** of storage.

+## Replication

+- Supports up to **15 Aurora Replicas**.
+- Replication is much faster than standard MySQL replication.
+- Typical replica lag is **less than 10 ms**.

+## High Availability

+- Instantaneous failover.
+- High Availability (HA) is built into Aurora.

+## Pricing

+- Aurora costs approximately **20% more** than Amazon RDS.
+- The additional cost is justified by higher performance and greater efficiency.

+---

+# Features of Amazon Aurora

+- Automatic failover
+- Backup and recovery
+- Isolation and security
+- Industry compliance
+- Push-button scaling
+- Automated patching with zero downtime
+- Advanced monitoring
+- Routine maintenance
+- **Backtrack** – restore the database to a previous point in time without using backups